betanight/June_Code_Pudding/README.md

+---
 # Spotify Songs Analysis Dashboard
+---
 This project analyzes Spotify song data and presents insights through an interactive Plotly Dash dashboard.
 The analysis is first conducted in a Jupyter notebook to explore the data and determine the most insightful visualizations.
+---
 ## Project Structure
-- `spotify_analysis.ipynb`: Jupyter notebook containing data analysis and visualization exploration
+- `eli_analysis.ipynb`: Jupyter notebook containing data analysis and testing for dash plotly
 - `requirements.txt`: Python dependencies required for the project
-- (Dashboard files will be added later)
+- `data/` : Includes the dataset from Kaggle
+---
 ## Setup Instructions

 1. Create and activate a virtual environment: